-- Install the radiator cap, start the engine, let it idle for several minutes, and then turn it off. - 17.
-Remove the radiator cap to check the coolant level in the radiator.
-If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap. - 18.
-Check the coolant level in the reservoir.
-If necessary, remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the cap. - 19.
-Start the engine, and then check the vehicle for coolant leakage.
-If coolant is leaking, have a Yamaha dealer check the cooling system. - 20.
-Install the right air intake duct, then tighten the screw clamps.
+- Install the radiator cap and the coolant reservoir cap, start the engine, let it idle for several minutes, and then turn it off. - Remove the radiator cap to check the coolant level in the radiator.
+If necessary, add sufficient coolant until it reaches the top of the radiator, and then install the radiator cap. - Check the coolant level in the reservoir.
+If necessary, remove the coolant reservoir cap, add coolant to the maximum level mark, and then install the cap. - Start the engine, and then check the vehicle for coolant leakage.
+If coolant is leaking, have a Yamaha dealer check the cooling system. - 21.
+Install the right air intake duct, and then tighten the clamp screws.